Datatouille/rl-workshop/README.md

         * Taxi-v2
         * Blackjack-v0

-## Session 2 Discrete States and Actions
+## Session 2 Temporal Difference Learning
+*Discrete States and Actions*
 * OpenAI Gym toy environment to explain temporal difference learning: sarsa, q-learning, expected sarsa
 * Homework: solve an environment with discrete states and actions such as:
     * FrozenLake-v0